Have you ever been asked a question that has changed your life?

 This is a concept that changed my life, but I still need to be reminded of pretty regularly.
 So, while writing this, I recently called Noelle to ask why she suggested we study faith in the first place.
 Her answer was brilliant and simple.
 “Because when we are in the word it is easier to hear God’s voice, and harder to be swayed by the voice of Satan.”When we are in the word it is easier to hear God’s voice, and harder to be swayed by the voice of Satan.
 Click To Tweet

 Fast forward to now.
 I look back at that time, and I see the amazing things that came from choosing God over my control.
 He has opened door after door that I could never have imagined!
 I am still single and, to be honest, it’s awful sometimes.
-I still desire that relationship so much, but I am very aware that if I had settled for my version of my future, I wouldn’t have moved from California to Nashville, I wouldn’t have this amazing job, I wouldn’t be talking to you in this blog post or on the Nonexclusive Podcast.
+I still desire that relationship so much, but I am very aware that if I had settled for my version of my future, I wouldn’t have moved from California to Nashville, I wouldn’t have this amazing job, I wouldn’t be talking to you in this blog post.
 I would have missed out on some truly incredible things that are vital to His plan.

 “Trust in the Lord with all your heart;